-Trump proposes Palestinian state with capital in eastern Jerusalem
+In peace bid, Trump proposes Palestinian state with capital in eastern Jerusalem

 Palestinian statehood would be dependent on Palestinians taking steps for self-government, such as respect for human rights, freedom of the press and having transparent and credible institutions, the officials said.

-“So what we’ve done is basically we’ve bought four more years for them to get their act together and try to negotiate a deal for them to become a state, and I think this is a huge opportunity for them,” the official said.

-The official said the question for Palestinians is will they “come to the table and negotiate?”

-Trump’s plan calls for Palestinians to be able to return to a future state of Palestine and creates a “generous compensation fund,” the official said.
+Trump’s plan calls for Palestinians to be able to return to a future state of Palestine and creates a “generous compensation fund,” one of the officials said.

 About Israel retaining the settlements, a U.S. official said: “The plan is based on a principle that people should not have to move to accomplish peace ...
 But it does stop future settlement expansion which we consider to be the most realistic approach.